-Sewing tools, aka sewing notions, are just as crucial to a seamster than a baking pan is to a baker.
-Tools make our jobs and process easier when trying to complete a task or technique.
-Using the right notion will save you time and of course the headache of manually doing each step.
-As you grow in confidence and skill, I would recommend reassessing your tools and upgrading or changing out some to make it easier and more enjoyable!
+Sewing tools, aka sewing notions, are just as crucial to a seamster as a baking pan is to a baker.
+Tools do our jobs and process easier when trying to complete a task or technique.
+Using the correct notion will save you time and, of course, the headache of manually doing each step.
+As you grow in confidence and skill, I recommend reassessing your tools and upgrading or changing some to make it easier and more enjoyable!

 What type of sewing tools do you prefer?

-There are defiantly necessary sewing tools that every sewist should have in their bag, however, when you choose a sewing path (examples are garment sewist, quilter, bag maker, accessories) each subcategory will have tools that help for that specific skill set or project set.
-Or maybe you’re just getting into sewing and are not 100% sure of what supplies are going to give you the best bang for your buck.
+There are defiantly necessary sewing tools that every sewist should have in their bag; however, when you choose a sewing path (examples are garment sewist, quilter, bag maker, accessories), each subcategory will have tools that help for that specific skill set or project set.
+Or maybe you’re just getting into sewing and are not 100% sure of what supplies will give you the best bang for your buck.

 Well, I am here to help you with some basic and some more specialized tools you may want to invest in.

 Top 10 tools

-These are in no particular order; they are not rated in order, which means that I think you will benefit from having on hand for sewing.
+These are in no particular order; they are not rated in order, which means that I think you will benefit from having them on hand for sewing.

 # 10. A good QUALITY iron.